Adam Pollack can obtain expungement of various misdemeanors throughout the entire state of Iowa.

 Expungement of charges that were deferred

-Consult with Adam Pollack to determine whether you might be eligible for expungement of your charges.
+Consult with Adam Pollack to determine whether you might be eligible for expungement of your charges, regardless of county of conviction.

 Writing